bjesus/teatime-json-database/README.md

-# Teatime JSON Database
+# TeaTime JSON Database

-This is an example [Teatime](https://github.com/bjesus/teatime/) database that is automatically generated from a JSON files.
+This is an example [TeaTime](https://github.com/bjesus/teatime/) database that is automatically generated from a JSON files.
 It uses GitHub Actions to create an SQLite file and then publishes it to GitHub Pages.

 ## Usage